99002650/Android_Assessment_Team10/README.md

 # Android_Assessment_Team10
-The documents hae been added
+The documents have been added